-- Share an Easter treat with someone else, to help keep portion sizes small.
+Enjoy an Easter treat with a family member or friend.
+Sharing can help keep portion sizes in check.